albizaw/esatto/README.md

    This will download and install all the necessary NuGet packages specified in the server.csproj file.

-4. Create a new PostgreSQL database for the Cinema App.
+4. Create a new PostgreSQL database for the Medical App.
 5. Update the connection string in the **`appsettings.json`** file with your PostgreSQL database.

    ```